rdmullins/weather-app/pseudocode.md

 - Allow user to select 'favorite' temp
     - It would be awesome if this would slide
 - Wind speed and direction
-X Add current time under zip code
+- [x] Add current time under zip code
 - Add five-day?
 - Store favorite locations?
 - Modal about